tiddly-gittly/TidGi-Desktop/PrivacyPolicy.md

 # Privacy Policy

-TiddlyGit respects your privacy and does not track or log anything from you.
+TidGi respects your privacy and does not track or log anything from you.

 Still, the app does use third party services that may collect information used to identify you.